Lake Davenport Sailing Club

 1. Rules and Jurisdiction

 All races are sailed under the jurisdiction of the Lake Davenport Sailing Club.
-They will be conducted as closely as possible in accordance with the LDSC By-Laws, these Sailing Instructions and the most recently published and available Racing Rules of Sailing (RRS) and the prescriptions of the US Sailing Association, as modified herein.
-Additionally, all races shall be arranged, conducted and judged by the Principal Race Officer (PRO), who will oversee the operation and necessity of all judging and support boats as well as the judging support staff.
+They will be conducted in accordance with the LDSC By-Laws, these Sailing Instructions, and the most recently published Racing Rules of Sailing (RRS) and prescriptions of the US Sailing Association, as modified herein.
+All races shall be arranged, conducted and judged by the Principal Race Officer (PRO), who will oversee the operation and necessity of all judging and support boats as well as the judging support staff.

 2. Entries and Eligibility

 All yachts must comply with their official class rules.
-Only yachts that are registered with the Club shall be entitled to race or represent the Club.
-Owners and Helmsmen must be members in good standing of the Lake Davenport Sailing Club.
+Only yachts registered with the Club shall be entitled to race or represent the Club.
+Owners and helmsmen must be members in good standing of the Lake Davenport Sailing Club.

 3. Notices